gilesc/pcor/README.rst

 Usage
 =====

 Input: a tab-delimited, labeled matrix on stdin.
+Example:

 ::